Anler2015/ExplosionAnimation/README.md

 ```

 ###### Step 1
-Implement 'ExplosionLayout.OnDeleteListener()' in your listview adapter.
+Implement `ExplosionLayout.OnDeleteListener()` in your listview adapter.
 like this:
 ```Java
  Viewgroup.setOnDeleteListener(new ExplosionLayout.OnDeleteListener() {